manala/manala/docs/commands/manala_update.md

 Update (manala update) will synchronize project(s), based on repository's recipe and related variables defined in manifest (.manala.yaml).

-Example: manala update -> resulting in an update in a path (default to the current directory)
+Example: manala update -> resulting in an update in a dir (default to the current directory)

 ```
-manala update [path] [flags]
+manala update [dir] [flags]
 ```

 ### Options